julius-ek-hub/pmg_assignment/README.md

 Important folders are [db_query](https://github.com/julius-ek-hub/pmg_assignment/blob/main/db_query "Open") and [itune_api](https://github.com/julius-ek-hub/pmg_assignment/blob/main/itune_api "Open").
 The rest of the structure is just me playing arround and making it possible to view the result on the console and in the browser.

+## #Note

+Before running any othe command, You need to run `npm install` to install `mongoose` which was used to test for the query result in the respective question.
+Also edit [db_query/db.js line 4](https://github.com/julius-ek-hub/pmg_assignment/blob/main/db_query/db.js#L4 "Open") to match the `DB_CONNECTION_STRING` of your environment.

 ## Itune Api

 To view the result on the console, run